fxm90/LightweightObservable/README.md

 formattedTimeSubject.value = "4:21 PM"
 ```

-#### – Create an observable
+#### – Create an `Observable`
 Initializing an observable directly is not possible, as this would lead to a sequence that will never change.
-Instead you have to cast a `PublishSubject`or a `Variable` to an observable.
+Instead you need to cast a `PublishSubject` or a `Variable` to an observable.
 ```swift
 var formattedTime: Observable<String> {
     formattedTimeSubject